Dominic-Kua/dominic-Kua.github.io/working-from-home.md

 ### Reason two: selfishness.
 I loathe commuting, even the small commute I did at my last job.
 It was, on paper, 4 minutes on the train, but then there was the walking to and from the station at both ends, waiting for the inevitably delayed train.
 It all added up and I was shocked to realise I was losing _ten hours a week_ to commuting.
-When you factor in the hour of lunch where I was sat around reading, I'm up to fifteen hours a week where I can do things around the house, spend with my family.
+When you factor in the hour of lunch where I was sat around reading, I'm up to fifteen hours a week I can spend with my family, or do things around the house.
 That's like 2 working days a week extra time for me!
 It also helped that my last day commuting, my train to work was cancelled.
 It did not make me regret my choices.

 ### Reason three: A new challenge.